flanksource/docs/mission-control/docs/config-db/concepts/transform.md

         mask:
           - selector: config.name == 'Config1'
             jsonpath: $.password
-            value: md5sum # Change detection will pick up that a change has occured, but not what the change was
+            value: md5sum # Change detection will pick up that a change has occurred, but not what the change was
           - selector: config.name == 'Config1'
             jsonpath: $.secret
             value: '***' # Replace the secret with a fixed mask, no change detection will be possible